 - Achieved full conservation bank approval (February 2014) for property adjacent to the Keystone McAlister Conservation Area.
 The combined projects will permanently protect 1,600 acres of key habitat for the ABB.

-- Executed on numerous ABB transactions (Wildwood is lead on Marketing) over the past six years
+- Executed on numerous ABB transactions (Wildwood is lead on Marketing) over the past eight years

 - Sold out six phases of expansion totaling over 4,000 contiguous acres over the past six years which has allowed our partnership to establish a re-connected, holistically managed large landscape for the ABB in a priority conservation area

-- ABB Conservation Banks were listed by USFWS as a key reason for the proposed down listing to Threatened scheduled for May 2020
+- ABB Conservation Banks were listed by USFWS as a key reason for the proposed down listing to Threatened in 2020

 - Completed multiple research projects on the project site